David Bohnett Foundation: LGBT leadership

 The foundation has been a major and long-term supporter of the Gay & Lesbian Victory Fund, especially its LGBT Leadership Fellows aimed at training LGBT leaders for state and local governments; as of 2020 the Bohnett Leaders Fellowship at the Victory Institute has sent over 150 LGBT leaders to the Harvard Kennedy School's Senior Executives in State and Local Government program since 2002.
-The David Bohnett LGBTQ Leaders Fellowship alumni have included Kyrsten Sinema, the first openly bisexual U.S. congressperson, and Annise Parker, one of the first openly gay mayors of a major U.S. city (Houston).
+The David Bohnett LGBTQ Leaders Fellowship alumni include Kyrsten Sinema, the first openly bisexual U.S. congressperson, and Annise Parker, one of the first openly gay mayors of a major U.S. city (Houston).

 Leadership initiatives and voter education

 The Bohnett foundation supports the development of the next generation of municipal leaders, through a variety of initiatives and grants.
-As of 2021, the foundation has disbursed over $9,023,678 to recipients and programs in its leadership initiatives.
+As of 2025, the foundation had disbursed over $13,723,000 to recipients and programs in its leadership initiatives.

 Leadership initiatives

 David Bohnett Foundation leadership programs

 The foundation supports advances in public policy through David Bohnett Leadership Fellows programs at universities.
 It funds graduate-school civic internship and leadership programs at: